Table of Contents

 Comparing Dollar Cost Averaging vs. Lump-Sum Investing

 Both dollar cost averaging and lump sum investing have pros and cons.
-To help decide which option is best for you, consider your investment strategy and tolerance for risk.
+To help decide which option is best for your long-term planning, consider your investment strategy and tolerance for risk.

 New and experienced investors alike could potentially benefit from a dollar cost averaging strategy when investing in a diversified portfolio that experiences natural shorter-term volatility, while hopefully rising over time.
 A DCA investor may end up paying a lower price per share over the course of an investment.

-Also, if market volatility makes you anxious and stresses you out, DCA could allow you to purchase assets and participate in the market in a small and consistent way that may make you feel more comfortable, while avoiding the risk of investing a large sum before a market downturn.
+Also, if market volatility makes you anxious and stresses you out, DCA could allow you to purchase assets and participate in the market in a small and consistent way, whether using a robo account or a self-directed investment account.
+This approach can be especially appealing for bear market investing, helping you feel more comfortable while avoiding the risk of investing a large sum before a market downturn.

 However, you may alternatively consider lump-sum investing if you have the funds available and can stomach some market ups and downs.
-Lump sum investing may give you a higher net reward over time, since the entire investment would have more time to potentially compound and grow than if the same amount were invested gradually over a longer time period.
+Lump sum investing may give you a higher net reward over time, assuming your investment rises long-term.
+This is because the entire investment would have more time to potentially compound and grow than if the same amount were invested gradually over a longer time period.
 Depending on the brokerage you use, you may also reduce potential trading fees compared to DCA investing.

 Keep in mind that the price you pay for the lump sum investment could potentially be higher (or lower) than if you used a DCA strategy since it’s extremely challenging to try to time the market.